sjsoad/CustomNavigation/README.md

 ### What should you do?

-# Remember: import module in each place where you want to use classes from this pod
+### Remember: import module in each place where you want to use classes from this pod

+**Installation:**

+pod 'CustomNavigation'

 **1. How to create custom animation with CustomNavigation pod**